binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 We can employ this design principle in JavaScript.
 I wrote about DbC in a [previous post](http://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/#dbc) with regard to usage in .Net.
 In JavaScript, I believe employing the DbC principle is even more important as part of adding discipline, and keeping us on the straight and narrow.
 I believe DbC is the principle that helps us achieve the [Liskov Substitution Principle](http://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/#lsp), which is the 'L' in the SOLID design mnemonic.
 These are the offerings I have noticed that provide additional support to the flow just mentioned above:

-1. [contract-js on NPM](https://www.npmjs.com/package/contracts-js) is our current leader in the DbC space.
+1. [contract-js on NPM](https://www.npmjs.com/package/contracts-js) is our current leader in the DbC space
   * [contract.js at home](http://www.contractsjs.org/)
 2. [contractual on NPM](https://www.npmjs.com/package/contractual)
 3. [ristretto-js](https://code.google.com/p/ristretto-js/w/list).
-Doesn't look to be currently maintained.
+Doesn't look to be currently maintained

 In many cases, you can implement cross cutting code contracts using AOP.
 This gets it out of your code, and thus out of your face.